secoda/gitbook/integrations/data-visualization-tools/power-bi/README.md

 ---
-description: >-
-  This page walks through the Secoda and Power BI integration that Secoda supports
+description: An overview of the PowerBI integration with Secoda
 ---

 # Power BI